hypnaceae/FastSpeech2-Puppetry/README.md

+# FastSpeech 2 - Puppetry

+This is a fork of FastSpeech2 to allow voice puppetry.
+Early WIP, not yet functional.

+Original readme below.

 # FastSpeech 2 - PyTorch Implementation

 This is a PyTorch implementation of Microsoft's text-to-speech system [**FastSpeech 2: Fast and High-Quality End-to-End Text to Speech**](https://arxiv.org/abs/2006.04558v1).